 School Menus and Nutrition Information

 Our A+ Breakfast menu offers many daily choices of kid-favorite and nutritious breakfast items so one is sure to find something they love.
 Power Up for A+ learning with breakfast at school.
 Research studies show that kids who eat breakfast feel better and have higher scores on standardized tests.
 Many children's appetites don't wake up right away, so breakfast at school is a great option - convenient and it offers a healthy portion of protein, energy, vitamins and minerals for learning and growth.
-Check out the Nutrition & Cost comparison of school breakfast to local fast food options - this will surprise you.

 Please note that schools try to serve the menus as planned; however there are times when the menu at any school may change without prior notice due to availability of foods or other circumstances at the individual school.
 Check back to see any changes that might be made as a part of working with the new meal pattern to meet federal guidelines recommended by the NIH Institutes of Medicine.

 What does your student get in a school lunch?

 School lunch meals include an entree with protein and whole grain-rich breads or grains, at least 3 servings of fruits and vegetables with a focus on nutrient-rich dark green and red/orange vegetables, and legumes as choices, and skim or 1% lowfat milk.
 We also offer salad and sandwich meals that meet these same meal components.
 For $2.35 or less, school lunch is the BEST Meal Deal in town.

 School Meals ARE Healthy- See what we have done that may surprise you.
 Our menus were already great, but have been tweaked to meet the new federal meal patterns for each grade level.